-Crop year - In lieu of the definition contained in section 1 of the Basic Provisions, the crop year begins on February 1 and ends on January 31 in the following calendar year.
+Crop year - In lieu of the definition contained in section 1 of the Basic Provisions, the crop year begins on January 1 and ends on December 31.

 Hive - A shelter constructed for housing a colony of honey bees, also referred to as a beehive.